Ninagu2010/ninagu2010.github.io/_posts/2020-5-14-Today I learnt a word called Concealed and pleaded.md

-Today I learnt a word called Concealed
+Today I learnt a word called Conceal and Plead

-It means kept secret or hidden
+Conceal means to be "kept a secret or hidden which means it dosen't wanna be seen or told.

 ![image-20200514184316883](E:\github\ninagu2010.github.io\images\image-20200514184316883.png)